-A gel liner is rolled directly onto your leg (touching your skin) with lanyard, pin, or vacuum suspension systems.
+If you have a gel liner, you will roll it directly onto your leg touching your skin.
 Your limb should be clean, dry, and free of lotions before applying the liner.
 Attention to detail is very important to ensure proper fit of your prosthesis.